What is Gift Aid?

 Does my PTA have to register with the Charity Commission to claim Gift Aid?

 Not necessarily.
 Your PTA must register as a charity with the Charity Commission for England and Wales if its income is more than £5,000 per year.
 Otherwise, apply to HMRC to become recognised for tax purposes.
 Once approved, you will receive a reference number and confirmation of the date your entitlement to claim Gift Aid begins.
 In Scotland, you should apply to the Office of the Scottish Charity Regulator (OSCR).
-In Northern Ireland there is currently no requirement to register with the Charity Commission, so PTAs should simply apply to HMRC.
+In Northern Ireland, it's possible to claim Gift Aid as long as you have been granted charitable tax status by HMRC even if you aren't yet registered with the Charity Commission for Northern Ireland.

 What is a Gift Aid declaration?